 How can I become a Designer?

 In short you need to have a subscription to Portfolio123 that allows it.
 These include any Asset Manager or Research subscription or an Individual subscription of Portfolio level or higher.
 You can get more information on how to become a Designer here.

 No, the models are not actual brokerage accounts, but we do everything we can to make the results attainable by someone following the trades.
 For example, we disallow editing of past transactions.
 Trade prices are updated on an ongoing basis by the system at a pre-set ongoing time, such as the close of the day or next day's open, to enforce no look-ahead manipulations.
 Day-trading is not allowed.
 Finally we impose realistic slippage & transaction costs for all Designer Models.

 The cost of Designer Models is set by the designers.
 They charge a monthly subscription fee, collected by Portfolio123.
 That fee varies, and can be found on each model's page.

-Do I have to be a Portfolio123 subscriber to follow Designer Models?
+Do I have to be a paid Portfolio123 subscriber to follow Designer Models?

 No. You can follow any Designer Model without being a subscriber to any Portfolio123 premium membership.
 You must, however, have a registered account at the site.

 How do I invest/follow a model?